fractalbach/volcano/readme.md

 	- generated room names for humans
 	- special rooms
 - web display
 	- buttons
-		- generated based on availiable actions
+		- for fighting or running.
-		- movement-related buttons
+		- movement-related buttons.
-	- minimap of visited places
-		- tree is built as you explore.
+		- graph is built as you explore it.
 	- message box for text-based version
-	- canvas/svg for visual version
-	- inventory
-		- pictures for each type of item
+	- vis.js for graph display
 - combat system
-	- time-based-turns
+	- very simple.
 	- stats
 	- monsters
 	- player
-	- randomness
-- items
-	- treasure
-	- inventory
+	- randomized monster stats.

+# Planned Features

+(README poetically.)

+Everything else below this point is planned for development, and is still just bubbling underneath the surface of the volcano.
+These ideas, like the magma beneath a volcano, will soon erupt to the surface, covering the volcano game in a fiery hot development layer of experiment: but later cooling in a solid layer of great features.
+Producing a new and beautiful volcano game, built from the foundations of the previous volcano, but new and different on the surface.

+(that's right, I just compared software engineering to a volcano.)

-## Map Features
+## Map Features and Names

+Randomly generated naming system for rooms and areas based on volcano related terms.
+These names (especially if used in the right places) can make the Game feel much more like a volcano.

-You start outside the volcano, noticing features created by previous erruptions.
+You start outside the volcano, noticing features created by previous eruptions.
 These help you identify a way to enter the volcano.
 You usually enter through a vent or a lava cave entrance.
 Once you are inside the volcano, you are mostly inside different kinds of lava caves.
-Eventualy, you traverse you way into the main magma chamber through the conduit.
+Eventually, you traverse you way into the main magma chamber through the conduit.

 - outside
 	- [caldera](https://en.wikipedia.org/wiki/Caldera)